 Sgt.
-Lawrence John Jordan was born in Montana on August 10, 1919, the second of three children born to Anthony & Agnes Jordan.
+Lawrence John Jordan was born in Butte, Montana, on August 10, 1919, the second of three children born to Anthony & Agnes Jordan.
 His family moved to Chicago, Illinois, where he lived at 2038 West Cullom Avenue.
-He graduated from Lake View High School and worked as a silversmith at a wholesale silver company.
+He graduated from Lake View High School and worked as a silversmith at Reed & Barton Company in Chicago.

-He joined the Illinois National Guard as a member of the 33rd Tank Battalion in Maywood, Illinois.
+The Selective Service Act went into effect on October 16, 1940, and he registered for the draft and named his mother as his contact person.
+Knowing he was going to be drafted, he joined the Illinois National Guard as a member of the 33rd Tank Battalion in Maywood, Illinois.
 On November 25, 1940, the tank company was federalized as B Company, 192nd Tank Battalion.
 One group of 17 soldiers left Maywood on Wednesday, November 27 at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
 The trip was not easy since for 120 miles the road was covered in ice which cleared up near Indianapolis.
 They had dinner and spent the night at Ft.
 Benjamin Harris in Indianapolis.
 After showering and getting cleaned up, they continued the trip.
 As they got closer to Ft.
 Knox. the weather got warmer and the snow disappeared.
-During the trip one of the main topis was were they going live in tents or barracks.
-They reached the base late in the day on Thursday and found they were housed in barracks for the night which they would not stay in.
+During the trip one of the main topics was were they going live in tents or barracks.
+They reached the base late in the day on Thursday and found they were housed in barracks for the night.
+After that night, they lived in tents.

 The soldiers spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.